e-carrasco/PiritsStory/story_feedback.md

 Something really important that I especially liked about the two races that you chose was how their origins differ.
 What I mean by this is the way the the advanced bugs harness a physical property of nature.
 My suggestions:
 * I'm uncertain if the name purple relics is a placeholder, but I would like them to tap into something more sci-fi and less fantasy as they seem more technological due to growing to unnatural sizes, and prevent their own inward collapse.
 An example would be "... they have harnessed the [Higgs Boson](https://en.wikipedia.org/wiki/Higgs_boson) to manipulate matter at will.
+* edit this last sentence "... so rich in oxygen they had to train in hand to hand combat".
+In its current state it doesn't make sense unless these bugs can't breathe oxygen.